gopalkumar315/ridona/README.md

   ....do
 }
 ```
-_by_line() method do not accept any arguments and read each line in evey iteration
+_by_line() method do not accept any arguments and read each line in evey iteration._
 --
 ### Reading Database Tables
 like files we can read tables in two mode: